bezmoradi/tutorials/go/11-error-handling.md

 }
 ```

-Whereas the `log.Panic` function implies that there is an issue but sill we have a chance to recover our program from terminating:
+Whereas the `log.Panic` function implies that there is an issue but still we have a chance to recover our program from terminating:

 ```go
 package main